Course Outline

 Demonstrate advanced, high-quality research (including identification of appropriate primary and academic secondary sources);

-Contribute to academic historical discourse by engaging in respectful, constructive and substantial written discussions with others in the class.
+Contribute to academic historical discourse by engaging in respectful, constructive and substantial discussions with others in the class.

 Criteria: